redhat-cop/containers-quickstarts/ubi7-gitlab-runner/README.md

 2. Update values.yaml to specify image

-Add the following to the op of your values.yaml
+Add the following to the top of your values.yaml

 ```
 ## GitLab Runner Image